lidstromberg/auth/README.md

 * Confirmation email workflows (via [Sendgrid])

 ## Why?
 I switched from using dotnet core which has identity core built-in, to using Go (for various reasons).
 I couldn't find an equivalent user management package for Go, and I didn't want to buy a service because I didn't have a revenue stream to pay with.
 I work mainly with Google Cloud Platform, so I wanted something which would use a GCP backend.
-So this started as a learning exercise to see if I could create something which would work using either GCP Datastore or Cloud SQL (Postgres).
+So this started as a learning exercise to see if I could create something which would work using either GCP Datastore.

 ## How?
 There are three ways to use the package: